 The firm has represented many corporate and not-for profit clients in employment litigation matters brought in federal and state courts and administrative agencies, such as the United States Equal Employment Opportunity Commission, New York State Division of Human Rights, and the New York City Commission on Human Rights.
 These include actions and claims brought under Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act, the Americans with Disabilities Act, the Fair Labor Standards Act, the New York State Labor Law, the New York City Administrative Code, and the Family and Medical Leave Act.

-Members of DHC’s Employment Law group are also experienced in representing clients in alternative dispute resolution.
+Members of our Employment Law practice are also experienced in representing clients in alternative dispute resolution.

 We use employment litigation to protect our corporate clients’ rights in cases of breach of contract claims, including violation of non-compete or confidentiality agreements, and theft of intellectual property or data by terminated employees.